dai-shi/waku/README.md

 );
 ```

-The `id` parameter is the ID of the React Server Component
+The `renderEntries` returns a set of server components (elements).
-that you want to load on the server.
-You specify the RSC ID from the
+The `input` parameter is any URL path embeddable string
-client.
+that you can specify from the client.

 #### Client API